 - Connecting wireless sensors for super big distances (kilometers) using the cloud.

-The Second Modbus Integration comes with EI-Monitor Software module which allows sharing post-processed data, such as “Acceleration Envelope”, “Scores”, “Displacement”.
-These values require a post-processing that depends on the user configuration, thus the sensor cannot process them by itself.
+The Second Modbus Integration comes with “EI-Monitor” Software module which allows sharing post-processed data, such as “Acceleration Envelope”, “Scores” and “Displacement”.
+These values require post-processing, that depends on the user’s configuration, as the sensor cannot process them by itself.

 Hardware Modbus Integration

-Hardware Modbus integration is the most direct – “out of the box”way to work with the data of Phantom sensors.
-Phantom sensors (from 1 up to 150) will communicate to one gateway which will act as a slave (Server) for Modbus communication.
+Hardware Modbus integration is the most direct, “out of the box” way to work with the data gathered by Erbessd Phantom sensors.
+Phantom sensors (that can go from 1, up to 150) will communicate to a gateway, which will act as a slave (Server) for Modbus communication.
 Steps: